zeospec/bangalore.python.org.in/_posts/2017-06-03-how-bangpypers-is-run.md

 </br/>

 [BangPypers](https://www.quora.com/Who-decided-the-name-BangPypers-for-the-Bangalore-Python-User-Group) is a [twelve year](https://www.swaroopch.com/2005/01/22/first-bangalore-python-meetup/) old group started by Anand B Pillai.
-For Half a decade [meetup group](https://www.meetup.com/BangPypers/) is the anchor for organizing meetups.
+For Half a decade [meetup group](https://www.meetup.com/BangPypers/) is the anchor for organizing Python meetups in Bangalore.
 During the period, co-organizer has devised working for the team.

 ### Event Types?

-In last five, the team organized Sixty-four meetups have been.
+In last five years, the team organized Sixty-four meetups.
 Few early volunteers left the team.
-Moved to different city, nation, continent.
+Moved to different city, nation, and continent.
 Kudos to everyone!

 <img src="https://pbs.twimg.com/media/C7MLfJ4VwAEMdNY.jpg" width="600">